 Swim at Narooma Bar Beach

 With the colour of the water so irresistibly inviting, you will want to go for a swim in Narooma.
-And you are in luck – Narooma Bar Beach is one of the safest beaches on Eurobodalla coastline.
+And you are in luck – Narooma Bar Beach is one of the safest beaches on the Eurobodalla coastline.
 It’s naturally enclosed and further protected by the break wall at the northern end.

 Narooma’s clear waters make almost any shallow area a perfect snorkelling spot.
 Bar beach is no exception.
 Plus, since it is protected from the swells, it is a good place for kids to learn to snorkel.
 They can find schools of fish, squid, jellyfish and even an occasional sea horse here.

 The beach is also patrolled by lifeguards, so it is as safe as it gets.
-Which, considering how dangerous Narooma bar is for navigating, is a legitimate concern.
+Which, considering how dangerous the Narooma bar is for navigating, is a legitimate concern.

 To reach the beach, you can either drive and park at the Apex Park car park or you can walk along Mill Bay boardwalk to the western end of the beach.
-The facilities at the beach include public toilets, picnic area, children’s play equipment, barbeques and a boat ramp.
+The facilities at the beach include public toilets, a picnic area, children’s play equipment, barbeques and a boat ramp.